-By Jon Pareles Associated Press Chuck Berry, who with his indelible guitar licks, brash self-confi dence and memorable songs about cars, girls and wild dance parties did as much as […]
+By Jon Pareles Associated Press Chuck Berry, who with his indelible guitar licks, brash self-confi dence and memorable songs about cars, girls and wild dance parties did as much as anyone to defi ne rock ‘n’ roll’s potential and attitude in its early years, died March 18, 2917 at his home near Wentzville, Mo.
+He […]

 Otis Spann and Little Johnnie Jones were the latest musicians honored with a marker on Mississippi Blues Trail.
 The marker unveiling was at 547 South Roach Street in Jackson.